-HI.
+III.
 PARTIES BOUND

-- 3.1 This Agreement shall apply to and be binding upon EPA, the PADEP, and the Navy.
-Under this Agreement, PADEP is acting pursuant to its power and duties under 35 P.S.
-Section 6020.301 of the Pennsylvania Hazardous Sites Cleanup Act, and Sections 120(f) and 121(f) of CERCLA, 42 U.S.C.
-Sections 9620(f) and 9621(f).
+3.1 This Agreement shall apply to and be binding upon EPA, the District of Columbia, and the Navy.
 The Navy agrees to include the notices required by Section 120(h) of CERCLA in any contract for the sale or transfer of real property affected by this Agreement.
-Transfer (sale or lease) of property affected by this Paragraph shall not relieve the Navy of its applicable obligations under this Agreement. - 3.2 The Navy shall notify EPA and the PADEP of the identity and assigned tasks of each of its contractors performing Work under this Agreement upon their selection.
+Transfer (sale or lease) of property affected by this paragraph shall not relieve the Navy of its applicable obligations under this Agreement.

+3.2 The Navy shall notify EPA and the District of Columbia of the identity and assigned tasks of each of its contractors performing Work under this Agreement upon their selection.
 The Navy shall provide copies of this Agreement to all contractors performing any Work called for by this Agreement.
-Each Party shall be responsible for ensuring that its contractors comply with the terms and conditions of this Agreement. - 3.3 This Section shall not be construed as an agreement to indemnify any person.
+Each Party shall be responsible for ensuring that its contractors comply with the terms and conditions of this Agreement.

+3.3 This Section shall not be construed as an agreement to indemnify any person.